grigorovich-sergey/WISER_Challenge_2026/README.md

 - All measured bitstrings are decoded, invalid stems are repaired, and the results are evaluated on validity, repair burden, MFE energy gap, QUBO complexity, circuit resources and runtime.
 - Execution results are saved as tables and processed separately in the analysis notebook.

-For more details, check **execution notebook** (link).
+For more details, check <a href="/rna_qubo_execution.ipynb">**execution notebook**</a>.

 #### Modules

 Modules provide functions for execution and analysis notebooks:

-`data.py`: loading BEACON data, generation of fixed-length synthetic sequences, ViennaRNA reference structures and energies, preparation of the processed sequence table
+<a href="/src/data.py">`data.py`</a> : loading BEACON data, generation of fixed-length synthetic sequences, ViennaRNA reference structures and energies, preparation of the processed sequence table

-`model.py` enumeration of candidate stems, overlap and crossing conflicts, construction of the *strict*, *relaxed*, and *postprocessed* QUBO versions
+<a href="/src/model.py">`model.py`</a>: enumeration of candidate stems, overlap and crossing conflicts, construction of the *strict*, *relaxed*, and *postprocessed* QUBO versions

-`quantum.py` solver, Aer QAOA optimization and sampling, IBM backend preparation and sampling
+<a href="/src/quantum.py">`quantum.py`</a>: solver, Aer QAOA optimization and sampling, IBM backend preparation and sampling

-`analysis.py` decoding solver outputs, structural repair, evaluation of repaired structures, aggregation of results, plotting and summary utilities
+<a href="/src/analysis.py">`analysis.py`</a>: decoding solver outputs, structural repair, evaluation of repaired structures, aggregation of results, plotting and summary utilities

 ### 5. Limitations